King Receives French President, Says World Must Push For Immediate Gaza Ceasefire

 Additionally, His Majesty warned against any attempts to separate the West Bank and the Gaza Strip, which must jointly form the Palestinian state.

-There will be no peace nor stability without a just solution to the Palestinian issue on the basis of the two-state solution that fulfils the legitimate rights of the Palestinian people, the King noted.
+There will be no peace nor stability without a just solution to the Palestinian issue on the basis of the two-state solution that fulfils the legitimate rights of the Palestinian people, the King noted, according to the statement.

 For his part, President Macron commended Jordan's efforts, led by His Majesty, to work towards reaching peace on the basis of the two-state solution, which guarantees regional security and stability.

-The president highlighted Jordan's important role in enhancing international coordination to maximise the delivery of humanitarian aid to Gaza, as well as the Kingdom's efforts to provide aid and medical services through its two field hospitals in the Strip.
+The president highlighted Jordan's important role in enhancing international coordination to maximise the delivery of humanitarian aid to Gaza, as well as the Kingdom's efforts to provide aid and medical services through its two field hospitals in the Strip, the statement said.

 President Macron expressed France's interest in receiving Gazan children suffering from cancer for treatment at French hospitals, in coordination with Jordan, noting that other European countries are also interested in receiving wounded Gazan children to offer them medical treatment.